libreMayk/maykBot/README.md

 ```

 **And** install all necessary `node_modules`; just run `npm install`

 Then you should be done!
+Thanks for using maykBot!

 ### Examples (images)